 Assistant, Associate or Full Professor (tenure-track) faculty position

-The Department of Biochemistry and West Virginia University provide a rich research environment including (with specific regards to metabolic research): 1) resources for analysis of body composition and measurement of metabolic parameters in whole animals and live cells ; 2) a newly completed 21,000 Sq.ft. state of the art addition to the animal facility that significantly upgrades the capacity for carrying out genetic manipulations and housing the mice; 3) state of the art imaging, genomics, metabolomics, and flow cytometry facilities; 4) a university-wide Mitochondria, Metabolism, and Bioenergetics Group; and 5) the West Virginia Clinical and Translational Science Institute.
+The Department of Biochemistry and West Virginia University provide a rich research environment including (with specific regards to metabolic research): 1) resources for analysis of body composition and measurement of metabolic parameters in whole animals and live cells; 2) a new 21,000 Sq.ft. animal facility; 3) state of the art imaging, genomics, metabolomics, and flow cytometry facilities; 4) a university-wide Mitochondria, Metabolism, and Bioenergetics Group; 5) the West Virginia Clinical and Translational Science Institute; 6) the newly founded Rockefeller Neuroscience Institute, and 7) the WVU Heart and Vascular Institute.

-West Virginia University is a comprehensive, land-grant university with 191 undergraduate, graduate and professional programs and an enrollment of approximately 30,000 students.
+West Virginia University is a comprehensive, land-grant University with 191 undergraduate, graduate and professional programs and an enrollment of approximately 30,000 students.
 The WVU School of Medicine is a component of The Robert C. Byrd Health Sciences Center, which facilitates productive research interactions with the WVU Schools of Pharmacy, Dentistry, Nursing, and Public Health.
 Recent expansion at the Health Sciences Center includes new research buildings, which collectively provide approximately 200,000 sq. ft. of additional research space, to accommodate growth in research programs and core facilities.
 With a metropolitan population of over 130,000, Morgantown is consistently rated as one of the best small cities in the U.S., with an affordable cost of living, excellent schools, a picturesque countryside, and is famous for its outdoor recreational opportunities.
-Morgantown has a local airport and is located within a 1.5 and 3 hour drive to international airports in Pittsburgh and Washington, DC, respectively.
+Morgantown has a local airport, the Pittsburgh International airport is 90 min away by car, and Washington, DC is 3hrs away by car.
 Review of applications will be begin immediately and will continue until the position is filled.

-Applicant’s interested in submitting an application for this Open Rank faculty position need to apply online at https://wvu.taleo.net/careersection/faculty/jobdetail.ftl?job=05046 with a cover letter, C.V., research statement summarizing research accomplishments and future research plans, and the names (including contact information) of three references.
+Applicant’s interested in submitting an application for this Open Rank faculty position need to apply online at: https://wvu.taleo.net/careersection/faculty/jobdetail.ftl?job=08124 Please upload a single file containing: 1) cover letter, 2) CV, 3) research statement summarizing research accomplishments, 4) future research plans, and 5) a list of names and contact information for three references.

 West Virginia University is an Equal Opportunity/Affirmative Action Employer and the recipient of an NSF ADVANCE award for gender equity.
 The University values diversity among its faculty, staff and students, and invites applications from all qualified individuals, including minorities, females, individuals with disabilities and veterans.